-The following reports shall be submitted to DOE as soon as possible after the last day of the plan year by the contractor responsible for each designated pension plan funded by DOE but no later than the dates specified below:
+The following reports shall be submitted to DOE as soon as possible after the last day of the plan year by the Contractor responsible for each designated pension plan funded by DOE but no later than the dates specified below:

-- (1) Actuarial Valuation Reports.
-The annual actuarial valuation report for each DOEreimbursed pension plan and when a pension plan is commingled, the contractor shall submit separate reports for DOE's portion and the plan total by the due date for filing IRS Form 5500. - (2) Forms 5500.
-Copies of IRS Forms 5500 with Schedules for each DOE-funded pension plan, no later than that submitted to the IRS. - (3) Forms 5300.
-Copies of all forms in the 5300 series submitted to the IRS that document the establishment, amendment, termination, spin-off, or merger of a plan submitted to the IRS. - (h) Changes to Pension plans the costs are deemed allowable pursuant to FAR 31.205-6, as supplemented by DEAR 970.3102-05-6.
+- (1) Forms 5500.
+Copies of IRS Forms 5500 with Schedules for each DOE-funded pension plan, no later than that submitted to the IRS. - (2) Forms 5300.
+Copies of all forms in the 5300 series submitted to the IRS that document the establishment, amendment, termination, spin-off, or merger of a plan submitted to the IRS. - (h) Terminating Plans - (1) DOE contractors shall not terminate any pension plan (Commingled or site specific) without requesting Departmental approval at least 60 days prior to the scheduled date of plan termination.